 Having clinicians and mangers with quality improvement skills is key to successful change.
-Free places will be provided on the General Practice Improvement Leader training programme from NHS England’s sustainable improvement team.
-This is a successful 9 month personal development programme to build confidence and skills for leading service redesign in your practice or federation.
+Free places are provided on the General Practice Improvement Leader training programme from NHS England’s Sustainable Improvement team.
+This is a successful personal development programme with small cohorts of up to 30 people to build confidence and skills for leading service redesign in your practice or federation.

 The programme incorporates interactive training workshops, personal reading and reflection, and action learning as participants lead a change project in their own workplace.
 Participants gain new perspectives, skills and confidence in using improvement science in general practice, and leading colleagues and teams through change.
 The approach has been successful with general practice clinicians and managers of hugely varying experience (from GP registrars and newly appointed managers to very experienced staff).

 The programme is for those working in general practice including, GPs, practice managers, nurses, project managers and facilitators, working directly with general practice to support the GP Forward View.
 Delegates will need to bring a live project to work actively on during the programme.

 - Personal development: how to deliver change and engage people in the process.

 - Building local capability: apply new skills and knowledge to support own practice and wider local area in achieving its goals

 - Potential to accelerate change locally by working on a chosen improvement project focused around one of the 10 High Impact Actions for general practice